glynislxl/predicting-G3/README.md

 - **Valuable Insights**: Outliers may provide valuable insights into students' performance patterns.
 Education is not a one-size-fits all approach, and there will be students who will perform significantly better or worse than others.
 Hence removing outliers would be potentially overlooking any complex, non-linear relationships that might have been detected by our model.
 We have noticed that the combined model did not improve the overall accuracy afterall.

+For further findings and explanations, please refer to the Jupyter Notebook on Predictive modeling.

 # Conclusion
 Despite the higher classification accuracy of paid, when considering R² score and MSE (which are more directly relevant to the regression task), studytime appears to have a slightly better performance compared to paid or the combined model.